bslatkin/ringbuffer/README.md

 A multiple writer and reader [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) that allows for high-throughput data transfer between [multiproccessing](https://docs.python.org/3/library/multiprocessing.html) Python processes.
-The goal is to make it easy to construct bandwidth-heavy pipelines (e.g., video stream processing) that can utilize multiple cores with Python tools like [OpenCV](http://docs.opencv.org/3.0-last-rst/doc/py_tutorials/py_video/py_table_of_contents_video/py_table_of_contents_video.html#py-table-of-content-video), [Scikit Learn](http://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html), and [TensorFlow](https://www.tensorflow.org/versions/r0.10/tutorials/image_recognition/index.html).
+The goal is to make it easy to construct bandwidth-heavy pipelines (e.g., for video stream processing) that can utilize multiple cores with Python tools like [OpenCV](http://docs.opencv.org/3.0-last-rst/doc/py_tutorials/py_video/py_table_of_contents_video/py_table_of_contents_video.html#py-table-of-content-video), [Scikit Learn](http://scikit-learn.org/stable/auto_examples/classification/plot_digits_classification.html), and [TensorFlow](https://www.tensorflow.org/versions/r0.10/tutorials/image_recognition/index.html).

 The [`RingBuffer`](ringbuffer.py) data structure's performance is primarily bound by the behavior of the [Lock class](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Lock), which is a Kernel semaphore under the covers.
 The lock is held during all reading and writing operations, meaning lock contention dominates as the number of readers (or writes per second) increases.
 Memory performance isn't an issue because all data is transferred through [mmap'ed buffers](https://en.wikipedia.org/wiki/Mmap#Memory_visibility).